dashygo097/Vopts/README.md

 to start a sbt server.

+AlSO, the global params can be changed in src/global/config.scala

 ## Run Test

 Run test using verilator(Verilator 5.034 2025-02-24 rev UNKNOWN.REV) and gtkwave(GTKWave Analyzer v3.4.0 (w)1999-2022 BSI) through ./test.sh and fzf.